The “Medusa Complex” in Greek society

 Then Bob set off digging.
 He pulled off to bring back to its senses another child and help him out.
 Finally, thanks to Bob’s initiative, they dug a small tunnel and got out of there before they were buried alive.

-What rendered Bob immune to the Medusa Complex and the ensuing PSTD was the fact that he leaped into action.
+What rendered Bob immune to the Medusa Complex and the ensuing PSTD was that he leaped into action.
 He reacted, he tried, and thanks to his mobilization everyone got off safe.

 ‘Action is the antidote to despair’ Joan Baez used to say.
-This is the only way out for the antelope: to react.
+This is the only way out for the antelope: reaction.

-As long as everyone cares only about their own skin, the predator will be stronger.
+As long as everyone minds only about their own skin, the predator will be stronger.
 The Medusa Complex works usually in favour of the attackers; rarely the victims.

 ~~~~~~~~~~~~~